Generalized Distributions of Host Dispersion Measures in the Fast Radio Burst Cosmology: Analysis

-It is of interest to compare all the $\ell$ models.~In Fig.~\ref{fig8}, we present $\ell$ versus $\ln {\rm DM_E}$ for all the $\ell$ models, while the model parameters take their mean values obtained from the data.~We find that $\ell_0\sim -60$ or $0$, and $\ell_1\sim 200$ or $100$ for all step-like $\ell$ models, while the transition(s) might happen at $\ln {\rm DM_E}\sim 5.5$.~The $\ell$ of Loclin model crosses almost all steps of $\ell_i$, as shown in Fig.~\ref{fig8}, and hence this linear $\ell$ model is at least a decent enough approximation of the unknown $\ell$ function.~The common feature of all the $\ell$ models is that $\ell$ converges to a small value (around $0$) to comfort the localized FRBs at low $\rm DM_E$ as in the fiducial model, and then $\ell$ becomes larger at high $\rm DM_E$ to shift the Hubble constant $H_0$.~The physical picture is quite clear.~On the other hand, in Table~\ref{tab3}, we also summarize the Bayesian evidences and the information criteria AIC, BIC for all the $\ell$ models relative to the fiducial model.~One can easily see that $\rm Loc3s0>Loc3s\gg Loclin\gg Loc2s0>Loc2s\gg Fiducial$.~All the $\ell$ models are overwhelmingly preferred over the fiducial model in terms of the Bayesian evidence and the information criteria AIC, BIC.~The Hubble constants $H_0$ can be consistent with the ones of Planck 2018 and SH0ES in all the $\ell$ models.
+It is of interest to compare all the $\ell$ models.~In Fig.~\ref{fig8}, we present $\ell$ versus $\ln {\rm DM_E}$ for all the $\ell$ models, while the model parameters take their mean values obtained from the data.~We find that $\ell_0\sim -60$ or $0$, and $\ell_1\sim 200$ or $100$ for all step-like $\ell$ models, while the transition(s) might happen at $\ln {\rm DM_E}\sim 5.5$.~The $\ell$ of Loclin model crosses almost all steps of $\ell_i$, as shown in Fig.~\ref{fig8}, and hence this linear $\ell$ model is at least a decent enough approximation of the unknown $\ell$ function.~Notice that the common feature of all the $\ell$ models is that $\ell$ converges to a small value (around $0$) to accommodate the localized FRBs at low $\rm DM_E$ as in the fiducial model, and then $\ell$ becomes larger at high $\rm DM_E$ which shifts $H_0$ to larger values.~ The physical picture is quite clear.~ In Table~\ref{tab3}, we also summarize the Bayesian evidences and the information criteria AIC, BIC for all the $\ell$ models relative to the fiducial model.~One can easily see that $\rm Loc3s0>Loc3s\gg Loclin\gg Loc2s0>Loc2s\gg Fiducial$.~The Hubble constants $H_0$ can be consistent with the ones of Planck 2018 and SH0ES in all the $\ell$ models.

-\section{Generalized distributions of $\bf DM_{host}$ with varying scale $\boldsymbol{e^\mu}$}
+\subsection{Generalized distributions of $\bf DM_{host}$ with varying scale $\boldsymbol{e^\mu}$}